 In this article, we will provide you with a clear overview of the main areas of the island so you can find where to stay in Bali during your next visit.
 Also, don’t forgot the first-timers guide to Bali for detailed info on tiping, culture and safety during your trip.

-Best Places to Stay in Bali
+Best Areas to Stay in Bali

 The Island of the Gods

 Bali surely deserves its title – this little piece of heaven on earth is a beautiful paradise that you can’t possibly miss.
 Even though Bali is a small island, there’s plenty to enjoy for every taste, and a myriad of activities to explore throughout the area.
 Plus, let’s not forget Bali is known for its amazing infinity pools often overlooking jungle or rice terraces.

 This island is divided in five main regions, and we’ll show you the main characteristics of each one so you can decide where to stay.